 Who can get vocational rehabilitation?

-- a worker who requires assistance in an early and safe return to work in the pre-injury job or another suitable job;
+- workers who require assistance in achieving an early and safe return to work in their pre-injury jobs, with or without modifications;

 How does an injured worker get vocational rehabilitation assistance?

 In most instances, your WorkSafeBC case manager will refer you for vocational rehabilitation if it appears you will have difficulty returning to work, or if your job is no longer available to you because of your injury.
 You will then collaborate with a vocational rehabilitation consultant, who assesses your needs and determines appropriate levels of assistance.
 Together, you'll develop your vocational rehabilitation plan to help you return to work.